Carbon Monoxide Awareness

 Helpful Prevention Tips

-- Install and maintain a carbon monoxide detector.
+- Install and maintain a carbon monoxide detector, available at most retail and hardware stores.

-- Do not use a stove, oven or range to heat your home.
+- Never use a natural gas range or outdoor space heater to heat your home.

 What to do if you suspect carbon monoxide poisoning: